Can You Sell PLR on Etsy? Ultimate Guide

 Don’t have artistic abilities and are unsure how to create something?
 You can still use the PLR content as templates, and customize it to make it your own.
 Remember that changing the colors or fonts does not make it your own.

 You need to be sure you are making them unique and stand out for buyers.
 Here are the best PLR products you can buy and customize.

 Ways you can customize

-Here’s a few ways you can customize PLR digital products and make a new design:
+Here are a few ways you can customize PLR digital products and make a new design:

 - Add some new pages!
-Use the other pages as templates to create new pages and make them fit more what you are looking for.
+Use the other pages as templates to create new pages and make them fit what you are looking for.
 For example, if it is a PLR planner that you are working on, think of a checklist you can add.
 Or, maybe a section that someone can use to plan out their goals.
-One or two additions is probably not “value add” so try to keep brainstorming until you have a new product.
+One or two additions are probably not “value add” so try to keep brainstorming until you have a new product.

 - Add different wording.
 This all depends on the type of product it is.
 But if it is a journal, maybe you can give different prompts or add fun text to the pages.
 This is a perfect way to really customize it to fit you and your business

 - Change the layout.
 Maybe the planner is set up as more of a weekly/monthly planner.
 Maybe you want your planner to be a daily planner.
 Use the pages they already created to turn it into a daily layout instead!

 - Create an entirely different product.
 PLR can be great to save you time creating a design.
 You do not have to use it to sell the exact same product.
 In fact, using the basic design to create an entirely new product can be the best use of PLR.